-Arts and culture fuels innovation and as a result needs to be at the table in any key strategic conversations about U.S. foreign policy as well as serving as a key component in strengthening our relationships abroad through effective international exchange and economic diplomacy.
+Arts and culture fuel innovation and need to be at the table in any key strategic conversations about U.S. foreign policy.
+They also serve as a key component in strengthening our relationships abroad through effective international exchange and economic diplomacy.

-Americans for the Arts encourages international cultural exchange between arts organizations and professionals to learn from one another and share our common struggles and solutions in our ongoing efforts to ensure thriving arts centers around the world.
-As a result we are often asked join or host delegations of international arts leaders.
+Americans for the Arts encourages international cultural exchange between arts organizations and professionals to facilitate peer-to-peer learning and the sharing of common struggles and solutions in the ongoing efforts to ensure thriving arts centers around the world.
+As a result, we are often asked to join or host delegations of international arts leaders.

-Traveling the world and experiencing first-hand the art and culture that a country has to offer continues to grow in popularity.
-The nations who take an active role in promoting cultural tourism in their countries continue to see the rewards of their efforts.
+International travel and first-hand experience with a country’s art and culture continues to grow in popularity.
+The nations that take an active role in promoting cultural tourism in their countries continue to reap the rewards of their efforts.

-The National Arts Index finds favorable continuing trends for Cultural Tourism
+The National Arts Index found consistently favorable trends for Cultural Tourism

 - U.S. cultural destinations help grow the U.S. economy by attracting foreign visitor spending.
 Cultural tourism by foreign visitors is, effectively, a form of export by domestic arts and culture industries.
 The U.S. Department of Commerce reports that the percentage of international travelers including “art gallery and museum visits” on their trip has grown since 2003 (17 to 24 percent), while the share attending “concerts, plays, and musicals” increased from 13 to 17 percent since 2003.

 - The U.S. keeps strengthening its international trade surplus.
 U.S. exports of arts goods (e.g., movies, paintings, jewelry) increased from $64 to $72 billion between 2010 and 2011, up 11 percent.
 With U.S. imports at just $25 billion, the arts achieved a $47 billion trade surplus in 2011.